Definition of Paracentric chromosome inversion

 A balanced inversion in a child causes no problems.
 An unbalanced inversion is abnormal and is often associated with problems such as development delay (and later, mental retardation) and multiple congenital anomalies (birth defects).

-Inversions can also be acquired in a body cell (a somatic cell) and be a step involving that cell in a precancerous and cancerous process.Source: MedTerms™ Medical Dictionary
+Inversions can also be acquired in a body cell (a somatic cell) and in the process, disrupt a gene.
+This can be a step involving that cell in a precancerous and cancerous process.Source: MedTerms™ Medical Dictionary

 Find out what women really need.